GGLAB-KU/gecturk/README.md

     Hiçbir haber hiçbir gazeteciye gökten inmez.

-To further evaluate, we manually annotate a dataset of movie reviews which is also provided in [here](https://drive.google.com/drive/folders/1Ip4vO9Qdl-Bm1mdNwMDjmL9lbTn3xbeP?usp=sharing).
+To further evaluate, we manually annotate a dataset of movie reviews which is also provided in [here](https://drive.google.com/file/d/17il4h-QOQyeCaeYYS3Zz3Uxk_R1F1hf0/view?usp=drive_link) and at huggingface [repository](https://huggingface.co/datasets/GGLab/GECTurk).
 ## Tasks & Models

 In our work, we focus on two tasks: *Grammatical Error Correction* (GEC) and *Grammatical Error Detection* (GED).